-Brokerage Clerks with little to no experience tend to make between $32150 and $38970 while the more experienced ones make over $61230 per year.
+Brokerage Clerks with little to no experience tend to make between $34670 and $42180 while the more experienced ones can earn over $62610 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Brokerage Clerk is to move to a higher paying state like NY.
-Right now, the highest paying states for Brokerage Clerks are NY, DC, CA, MD and CT.
+One of the easiest ways to increase your salary as a Brokerage Clerk is to move to a higher paying state like NY.
+Right now, the highest paying states for Brokerage Clerks are NY, CT, VT, NJ and CA.

-3 other factors that can increase your salary as A Brokerage Clerk is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Brokerage Clerk is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Brokerage Clerks what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Brokerage Clerks what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons